 Pearl barley is barley that has been polished so that the outer hull and some of the interior bran layer is removed.
 This makes for a quicker-cooking, easier to chew grain.
 It does strip barley of some of the nutrition.
 But pearled barley is still considered a whole grain and, as you can see when compared with quinoa, offers substantial nutrition.

 I typically make this dish with butternut squash but, again, use your favorite roasted winter squash.
 But what I recommend doing is mixing the ingredients together, risotto-style.
 It makes cleanup easy, as you just scoop everything into one container.
 This is also a recipe great for freezing.
 Just portion it out and freeze leftovers for future meals, (to use within 2 months).

-With the exception of one ingredient, this recipe is naturally vegan.
+With the exception of one ingredient, this winter squash recipe is naturally vegan.
 To make it a vegan squash pilaf, simply swap out the tablespoon of butter for vegan butter.
 (You’ll also want to be sure to use a vegan-friendly wine.)
-As I mentioned, this dish is rich in plant-based protein and is a remarkably nourishing version of comfort food for a vegan-friendly dinner.
+As I mentioned, this healthy squash dish is rich in plant-based protein and is a remarkably nourishing version of comfort food for a vegan-friendly dinner.

 - 1 medium winter squash (kabocha butternut, acorn, etc.), halved or quartered, seeds removed

 - 1 tbsp olive oil